 How Much Does It Cost to Start Your Own Business?

-Whether you’re tired of a corporate work environment, eager to launch an innovative business venture, or simply ready to be your own boss, the benefits of starting your own business may be attractive.
-However, launching a successful consulting business requires both finances as well as a solid business plan.
+Whether you’re tired of a corporate work environment, eager to launch an innovative business venture, or simply ready to be your own boss, there are many attractive benefits to starting your own company.
+However, launching a successful consulting business requires both financial preparation as well as a solid business plan.
 We’ve compiled four tips to help you figure out how much money you need to start your own business.

 Don’t be surprised if your first few months of financial reports show far more output than income.
 Even if you land your first client immediately, it could be 30 days before you invoice, with some net payment terms stretching out to 60 days.
 That means 90 days before money starts coming in.

-Prepare yourself by including enough start-up capital to keep your business running for approximately six months without income.
+Prepare yourself by including enough start-up capital to keep your business running for at least six months without income.
 Remember, building client relationships and credibility from the start will be more valuable than quick cash in the future.

 When running your own business, always expect the unexpected.
 While it’s important to remain optimistic and confident about your business, it’s also safe to assume that there will be instances when your revenue is unexpectedly cut or delayed.